Skip to main content

 Thematic Groups

 TASA Executive introduced Thematic Groups (TG) in 2005.
 The groups are designed to facilitate communication and collaboration between TASA members working in similar areas.
 They are also intended to provide a vehicle for the organisation of the annual conferences.
-Since 2005 thirty Thematic Groups have been established with 26 groups currently in operation.
+Since 2005 thirty one Thematic Groups have been established with 27 groups currently in operation.
 More information about the Executive’s original discussion and design of TGs can be found in Nexus March 2005 (Vol. 17, No. 1.)

 At the 2019 Postgraduate Day event held at Western Sydney University, TASA Thematic Group Portfolio Leader, Sara James spoke with Blab Coats team members Alexander Wray & Hamid Sediqi about what our Thematic Groups are and what they have to offer members, see below video: